Taliban to sign contract with UAE's GAAC Holding over airspace control at Afghan airports | Business

 - Afghanistan

-The Taliban administration on Thursday will sign a contract with GAAC Holding of the United Arab Emirates over airspace control at Afghan airports, administration officials said.
+The Taliban administration announced on Thursday they would sign the third and final major contract for running Afghanistan's airports with the United Arab Emirates' GAAC Holding.
+The contract would run for 10 years, Ghulam Jelani Popal, deputy head of Afghanistan's Ministry of Transport and Civil Aviation, told reporters at a press conference in Kabul.

-The contract will run for 10 years, Ghulam Jelani Popal, deputy head of Afghanistan's Ministry of Transport and Civil Aviation, told reporters.
+He added that the group had already signed contracts with UAE state-linked GAAC over ground services and security.
+The agreements would help the Taliban ease their isolation from the outside world, with no foreign country formally recognizing their government and strict enforcement of sanctions hampering the economy.
+It would also hand Abu Dhabi a win in its diplomatic tussle with Qatar for influence.

-He added that it was the third of three major contracts awarded to GAAC to run Afghanistan's airports noting the group had already signed contracts with GAAC pertaining to ground services and security.
+Ibrahim Moarafi, the General Manager and Regional Director of GAAC told reporters in Kabul that it would encourage major international airlines to return to Afghanistan.
+"We believe this is a significant development," he said.
+"We also believe this is a significant development as it will bring economic benefits in terms of job creation."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)